 - Do you specialize in working with LGBTQIA relationships?

 - What is your therapeutic style?

 - What is a typical session like with you?

 - How do you approach issues like ours?

-- What training do you have with social justice issues and racism, working with sexually diverse or gender-expansive clients etc.?
+- What training do you have with social justice issues and racism, working with sexually diverse or gender-expansive clients, etc.?

 Whether you’ve been together for months or years, couples therapy is an effective way to learn some relationship-building skills.
-Investigate the types of therapy offered and start looking at qualified therapists in your area.
+Investigate the types of therapy offered and start looking for qualified therapists in your area.